 Perhaps you've just purchased property and been told by your municipality that you are assessed into a municipal drain.
 You're probably wondering, what does this mean?
 How does it affect me?
 What will it cost?

-Municipal drains are created by the community.
-It is a partnership between landowners and the municipality, and the terms of that partnership-including cost sharing and maintenance-are dictated by the Drainage Act.
+A municipal drain is a communal drainage system created in partnership between landowners and the municipality.
+The terms of that partnership-including cost sharing and maintenance-are dictated by the Drainage Act.
 Physically, a municipal drain is simply a drainage system.
 Most municipal drains are either ditches or closed systems such as pipes or tiles buried in the ground.
 They can also include structures such as pumping stations, buffer strips, stormwater detention ponds, culverts and bridges.
-The local municipality is responsible for maintaining municipal drains on behalf of the landowners involved in the drain.
+The local municipality is responsible for maintaining a municipal drain on behalf of landowners within the watershed of the drain.

 The Town of Innisfil has 24 municipal drains spread throughout the municipality, which have numerous properties that can be affected both physically and financially when maintenance works are required on any one of these 24 drains.